alphal00p/gammaloop/README.md

 ```
 ./bin/gammaloop_rust_cli --config <MODULE_PATH>/gammaloop/data/run_cards/rust_run_config.yaml
 ```
+*Note*: You have to manually define your desired external momenta in this default `rust_run_config.yaml` file.

 You will find more information on the content of the run configuration file and steering options in the [wiki](https://wiki.alphaloop.ch/) and by running:
 ```
 ./bin/gammaloop_rust_cli --help